 Disability Of Principal

 At common law, an individual principal’s loss of capacity to do an act terminates the agent’s actual authority to do the act.
-The termination is effective only when the agent has notice that the principal’s loss of capacity is permanent or that the principal has been adjudicated to lack capacity.
-The termination is also effective as against a third party with whom the agent deals when the third party has notice that the principal’s loss of capacity is permanent or that the principal has been adjudicated to lack capacity.
+The termination is effective only when the agent has notice that the principal’s loss of capacity is permanent or that the principal has been adjudicated an incompetent.
+The termination is also effective as against a third party with whom the agent deals when the third party has notice that the principal’s loss of capacity is permanent or that the principal has been adjudicated an incompetent.
 A written instrument may make an agent’s actual authority effective upon a principal’s loss of capacity, or confer it irrevocably regardless of such loss.
 Michigan’s Estates and Protected Individuals Code, MCL § 700.5502, provides:

 An act done by an attorney in fact under a durable power of attorney during a period of disability or incapacity of the principal has the same effect and inures to the benefit of and binds the principal and the principal’s successors in interest as if the principal were competent and not disabled.
 Unless the instrument states a termination time, the power is exercisable notwithstanding the lapse of time since the execution of the instrument.